ldnguyen2211/PROJECT-2-AZURE/README.md

-## Project Azure 2: Movie Recommender System on Azure
+## Project Azure 2: Movielens Dataset Analysis on Azure

 # 1. Overview
 This project demonstrates how to build a movie recommender system using Python and Spark on Microsoft Azure.
 We’ll analyze the Movielens dataset and deploy the system using Azure Data Factory and Azure Databricks.